 Every byte (address and data) transmitted on the I2C bus is acknowledged with an acknowledge bit.
 When the controller finishes sending a byte (eight data bits) to a target, the controller stops driving SDA and waits for the target to acknowledge the byte.
 The target acknowledges the byte by pulling SDA low.
 The controller then sends a clock pulse to clock the acknowledge bit.
 Similarly, when the controller completes reading a byte, the controller pulls SDA low to acknowledge this completion to the target.
 The controller then sends a clock pulse to clock the bit.
-The controller always drives the clock line.
+The controller then the target.
+The controller then sends a clock pulse to clock the bit.
+The controller then sends a clock pulse to clock the bit.